tensorflow/examples/lite/examples/image_classification/ios/README.md

 ## Build and run

-1. Clone this GitHub repository to your workstation. `bash git clone https://github.com/tensorflow/examples.git`
+1. Clone this GitHub repository to your workstation. `git clone https://github.com/tensorflow/examples.git`

-2. Install the pod to generate the workspace file: `bash cd examples/lite/examples/image_classification/ios && pod install`
+2. Install the pod to generate the workspace file: `cd examples/lite/examples/image_classification/ios && pod install`

 Note: If you have installed this pod before and that command doesn't work, try